Anxiety is ancient — and so is God's answer

 "What time I am afraid, I will trust in thee."

 One of the most honest verses in Scripture: David does not pretend he is not afraid.
 He acknowledges the fear — "what time I am afraid" — and then makes a deliberate choice.
 This is a model for dealing with anxiety: not pretending it away, but redirecting it toward trust.
+David wrote this Psalm while hiding from Saul in Gath, surrounded by enemies — the fear was real and the stakes were his life.

 John 14:27